To those who have been learning Auslan from me, and those who want to support my mission of getting Auslan out there into the hands of everyone,

 Thank you so very much,

-PS If you’d like to sign up for the Auslan course, you can do so here.
+PS If you’d like to access the Auslan course, you can do so here.